 - Physical or emotional abuse.

-Although I offer counseling for a wide range of emotional and mental health concerns, my specialty is to accompany individuals on their quest for a meaningful relationship.
-If you are feeling lost and struggling, I’m confident that Main Line Marriage Counseling has the experience to help you rediscover what brings happiness to your life and your relationship.
+Although we offer counseling for a wide range of emotional and mental health concerns, we specialize in helping people on their quest for a meaningful relationship.
+If you are feeling lost and struggling, we are confident that Main Line Marriage Counseling has the experience to help you rediscover what brings happiness to your life and your relationship.
 Through therapy, there is always a way to address the issues you face and learn coping strategies to help you right now, as well as in the future.
 Every relationship faces battles to fight and hurdles to overcome.
 Couples Therapy focuses on identifying ineffective thought and behavior patterns in order to help actualize the dreams of both partners.
 After recognizing underlying problems, clients can fully realize their strengths and adjust certain behaviors and thoughts to see things a different, healthier way.

-Outside of being a wife and mother, I spend the majority of my time focusing on better ways to help you and your partner.
-Although my greatest assets are my compassion and empathy for a couple in crisis, I also have a plethora of resources, trainings, books, etc. at my disposal to give my clients the best shot at becoming masters of their own life and relationship.
+We spend the majority of our time focusing on better ways to help you and your partner.
+Although our greatest assets are our compassion and empathy for a couple in crisis, we also have a plethora of resources, trainings, books, etc. at our disposal to give our clients the best shot at becoming masters of their own life and relationship.

-It is my job to use the above mentioned resources to teach you new ways to communicate, resolve conflict, and increase intimacy and connectedness.
-I am responsible for making sure your wants, needs, desires and feelings are truly heard.
+It is our job to use the techniques from the couples therapy models we mentioned above to help you address the issues coming up in your individual relationship or marriage.
+By choosing the most effective techniques to help you reach your goals, we will teach you new ways to communicate, resolve conflict, and increase intimacy and connectedness.
+We are responsible for making sure your wants, needs, desires, and feelings are truly heard.
 That doesn’t mean you get off easy!

 What is the couples therapy process like?

-Before the first session I ask that you print and fill out intake paperwork, which helps me learn more about you each individually.
-The initial session is an 85-minute intake where I ask you both questions regarding your relationship, like where and how you met and so forth.
+efore the first session, we ask that you print and fill out intake paperwork, which helps me learn more about you each individually.
+The initial session is an 85-minute intake where we ask you both questions regarding your relationship, like where and how you met and so forth.
 This session is not intervention focused.
-Instead, I take this time to take in all you have to offer in this session; I soak your relationship up like a sponge.
-My goal by the end of the session is to give you hope for a better tomorrow, so I listen closely to your story.
+Instead, we take this time to take in all you have to offer in this session; we soak your relationship up like a sponge.
+Our goal by the end of the session is to give you hope for a better tomorrow, so we listen closely to your story.

-I typically recommend that couples make our sessions (a special time set aside specifically for you and your partner/spouse) more frequent in the beginning.
+We typically recommend that couples make our sessions (a special time set aside specifically for you and your partner/spouse) more frequent in the beginning.
 As counseling progresses, we’ll make appointments farther apart as we approach the maintenance stage of therapy.
-You can expect to have a dyadic conversation in my office.
+You can expect to have a dyadic conversation in our office.
 This means you will be doing a lot of talking to each other with my guidance and support as needed.
 Some couples ask if they can begin therapy individually and then move into counseling.
-My suggestion is an emphatic “no.” However, I see many of my clients individually after we have the initial couples session.
+Our suggestion is an emphatic “no.” However, we see many of our clients individually after we have the initial couples session.